Nokia 8: Reception

 The Nokia 8 generally received positive reviews.

-James Peckam of TechRadar praised the device for its “beautiful design, especially with shiny effect, dual-sensor rear camera with interesting software, and gorgeous QHD display”, while criticising the “lack of unique features, slightly higher price and lack of waterproofing”.
-Andrew Hoyle of CNET praised the performance and battery, while criticising the “lack of some cutting-edge features for a high-end phone in 2017, like waterproofing and a slim, standout design”.
+James Peckham of TechRadar praised the device for its "beautiful design, especially with shiny effect, dual-sensor rear camera with interesting software, and gorgeous QHD display", while criticising the "lack of unique features, slightly higher price and lack of waterproofing".

+Andrew Lanxon of CNET praised the performance and battery, while criticising the "lack of some cutting-edge features for a high-end phone in 2017, like waterproofing and a slim, standout design".

 Rehan Hooda of Firstpost praised the software, display and performance, while criticising the camera.